Bills

 Starts disclosing public records

-No. The proposed legislation does not mention public disclosure.
+No, the bill does not meet the standard.
 Law enforcement misconduct records are kept secret in Virginia.
 (Section 2.2-3705.1 of the Virginia Freedom of Information Act.)

 Case studies in Virginia